Thankfulness can sneak into the most unlikely of places.

 For when I am weak, then I am strong.
 2 Corinthians 12:8-10

 What are you thankful for this Thanksgiving that you never thought you would be?
 What things do you feel you could never be thankful for?
-What do you long to be thankful for but just can’t be right now?
+And, what do you long to be thankful for but just can’t be right now?
 Bring them all to Him and lay them at His feet, dear friend..